Hunting impala in South Africa

 Tips for hunting impala in South Africa

 Larger impala herds are more difficult to stalk due to every member of the impala herd being alert most of the time.

 Caution must be applied when on the final approach.
 Any sudden movements will attract the attention of a weary impala and result in a no-hunt situation.

-Best time of year for hunting impala in South Africa
+Best time of year to hunt impala in South Africa

 Traditionally the bush is rather dense during our summer months from November to April.
 From June to August the bush starts to recede rather quickly.
 During September and October the daily temperatures start rising while the bush recedes to a minimum.